A Diffusion MRI model for axonal damage quantification based on axial diffusivity reduction in axons: a Monte Carlo simulation study: Axial Diffusion spectrum

-In the prsent work, we model the MRI signal with the axial diffusion spectrum for each fiber orientation, not just the mean axial ADC as in the case of basic DBSI.
+In the present work, we model the MRI signal with the axial diffusion spectrum for each fiber orientation, not just the mean axial apparent diffusion coefficient (ADC) as is the case with basic DBSI.
 Furthermore, we assume fibers with the same radial diffusivity for each fiber orientation.
 Formally,

 In Eq. \ref{dbsiAD_mainEq}, $s_k$ is the normalized diffusion-weighted signal corresponding to the $k$th diffusion gradient; $b_k$ is the b-value of the $k$th diffusion gradient ($k= 1, 2…N_{grads}$), where $N_{grads}$ is the number of gradient directions; $N_{ori}$ is the number of fiber orientations to be determined; $N_{AD}$ is the number of axial diffusion spectrum components to be determined; $\theta_{i k}$ is the unknown angle between the $k$th diffusion gradient and the $ith$ fiber direction; $\lambda_{\perp i}$ is the unknown radial diffusivity of the $i$-th anisotropic tensor corresponding to the $i$-th fiber orientation, and $\lambda_{\parallel i h}$ are the unknown axial diffusivities in the $h$-th component of the axial diffusion spectrum for the $i$-th fiber orientation; $f_{ih}$ is the unknown signal intensity fraction from the anisotropic tensor corresponding to the $i$-th fiber orientation and the $h$-th component of the axial diffusion spectrum; and $D$ is the diffusivity of the isotropic spectrum; and $a$ and $b$ are the low and high diffusivity limits for the isotropic diffusion spectrum $f(D)$.